 Advance of the 79th Infantry Division from Utah to Cherbourg - ©79thUnitHistory

 The Germans didn’t know that the 313th Infantry Regiment was bivouacking there.
 The German traffic continued on the road next to them!

 In the early hours of the 23rd of June, it was discovered that the Germans had cut the lines of communications between the 313th, 314th and 315th Infantry Regiments and the only contact that the 313th Infantry had with friendly troops was with the 1st Battalion of the 314th Infantry Regiment.

 On that day the 313th Infantry was given the mission to continue its attack on the remaining German strongpoints before the Fortress of Cherbourg.
 This attack was scheduled as follows:

-- The 1st, 2nd and 3rd Battalions were then to move in column of Battalions under the artillery fire as near as possible to the enemy positions and attack once the artillery fire was silent.
+- The 1st, 2nd and 3rd Battalions will move in column on battalion under the artillery fire as near as possible to the enemy positions and will jump off once artillery fire is over.

-As scheduled the three Battalions of the 313th Infantry Regiment went into action reducing their first objective at 1000 yards in the North, but the German artillery decided to answer by firing back, forcing the troops to stop.
-While the men were forced to stop, additional information was received through artillery channels at 1045 hours.
+As scheduled the three battalions of the 313th Infantry Regiment went into action reducing their first objective at 1000 yards in the north, but the German artillery decided to answer by firing back, forcing the troops to stop.
+While the men were forced to stop, additional information was received through artillery channels at 1045am.

 The enemy had not expected this attack.
 Why?
 When the 313th Infantry Regiment reduced the artillery position near Hameau Gringore, numerous prisoners of war were taken but large kettles were found inside the kitchen of the enemy fortifications.
 They were full of beef stew and most of enemy troops were assembled probably getting ready to eat.